Kaccana-Bhikkhu/kaccana-bhikkhu.github.io/documentation/technical/09_Search-instructions.md

 ## Advanced searching

-To go beyond the recipies above, it is necessary to understand the search engine in more detail.
+To go beyond the recipies above, it is necessary to understand the search engine in  detail.
 The search engine converts excerpts and annotations into a series of blobs in which special characters are used to indicate tags, teachers, kinds, and events.
 For example, this excerpt:

 ![Example Excerpt](../../pages/images/ExampleExcerpt.png)